How-To Conduct a Workplace Wellness Assessment

 Today we’re discussing how to conduct a workplace wellness assessment.
 By starting with a discussion with key stakeholders, an organization can define its wellness program’s metrics for success.
 Those specific metrics determine what data must be gathered for analysis to drive positive change in the wellness program.

-The Complete Guide to Conduct a Workplace Wellness Assessment
+3 Steps to Conducting a Workplace Wellness Assessment

-A workplace wellness assessment measures the current state of employee well-being and the effectiveness of the organization’s wellness initiatives.
+A workplace wellness assessment, or employee survey, measures the current state of employee well-being and the effectiveness of the organization’s wellness initiatives.
 These assessments are conducted on an annual or biannual basis.

 While the wellness assessment is not a step-by-step guide to creating a wellness program, all organizations can benefit from conducting a wellness assessment, regardless of having a developed wellness program.